National Child Measurement Programme

 Headline report and data from the Health and Social Care Information Centre

-View data on the prevalence and determinants of child obesity for Local Authorities (LAs) in England and compare to regional and national figures
+View NCMP data on the prevalence of child underweight, healthy weight, overweight and obesity for Local Authorities (LAs) in England

 PowerPoint slide set presenting key data and information on child obesity in clear, easy to understand charts and graphics

-The National Child Measurement Programme (NCMP) is an important element of the Government’s work programme on childhood obesity, and is operated jointly by the Department of Health (DH) and the Department for Education (DfE).
+The National Child Measurement Programme (NCMP) is an important element of the Government’s work programme on child obesity, and is operated by Pubilc Health England and the Department of Health (DH).
 The NCMP was established in 2006.

 Every year, as part of the NCMP, children in Reception (aged 4-5 years) and Year 6 (aged 10-11 years) have their height and weight measured during the school year to inform local planning and delivery of services for children; and gather population-level surveillance data to allow analysis of trends in growth patterns and obesity.